Ossifier/NOAAQualityControlledData_proj/README.md

 ## TO PLAN:
 1. Start planning up how to structure the dataset.
 What do I need?
 Database?
 SQL?
 Something else?
 2. Start thinking about page structure.
 What would be the best approach for navigating the data?
+3. Start looking into how to bind buttons to functions in JavaScript so that you can retrieve data dynamically for the Dash.

 ## TO DO:
 1. Code structure improvements still needed in utils_ConvertAll_csv.py.